casefabric/guide/docs/mendix/designmodels.md

 ![Start Modeler CaseFile](assets/mendix/start_modeler_casefile.png)

 With the modeler started you can start building a model.
-[The IDE section](../ide/design-case) gives more information how to use the modeler and build a model.
+[The designer section](../designer/design-case) gives more information how to use the modeler and build a model.

 ### Entities as Case File elements